Ursamenux/mrchromebox-website/docs/known-issues.md

 ### Minor Issues

-* Samsung Chromebox Series 3 (STUMPY): DisplayPort output is non-functional under Windows, and VGA output through the DVI port is non-functional.
+* Samsung Chromebox Series 3 (STUMPY): VGA output through the DVI port is completely non-functional; DisplayPort output is non-functional under Windows (but works fine at boot and under Linux).

 ## Firmware